 Set-up report YZR-M1

-As a MotoGP circuit Barcelona offers a main straight capable of encouraging speeds exceeding 330kmh, and is completed by a sequence of long radius, medium/high speed sweepers and two tight left-hand hairpins.
-In some regards Barcelona resembles Jerez (Spain); with bumps an issue for riders on the entry to the braking areas although less intense.
-But the combination of long radius corners riddled with a variety of cambers makes it more demanding on chassis balance.
-For this reason the 4727m circuit is always a feature on the pre-season IRTA test calendar, and is often considered to be the true indicator of a bikes full potential.
+As a MotoGP circuit Barcelona offers a main straight capable of encouraging speeds exceeding 300kmh, and is completed by a sequence of long radius, medium/high speed sweepers and two tight hairpin left-handers.
+In some regards Barcelona resembles Jerez (Spain); with bumps an issue for riders on the entry to the hard braking turns.
+But the combination of long radius corners riddled with a variety of cambers makes it more demanding on chassis balance than any other circuit visited so far this season.